A-Darvish/Genetic-Algorithm/README.md

 an AI project using GA or Evolutionary algorithm in python.
 ##
-for more detail checkout the description file.
+the main code is in game.py file in attachments. also for more detail checkout the description file.